awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-task.md

 `Options`  <a name="cfn-datasync-task-options"></a>
 The set of configuration options that control the behavior of a single execution of the task that occurs when you call `StartTaskExecution`\.
 You can configure these options to preserve metadata such as user ID \(UID\) and group ID \(GID\), file permissions, data integrity verification, and so on\.
 For each individual task execution, you can override these options by specifying the `OverrideOptions` before starting the task execution\.
-For more information, see the API\_StartTaskExecution operation\.
+For more information, see the [StartTaskExecution](https://docs.aws.amazon.com/datasync/latest/userguide/API_StartTaskExecution.html) operation\.
 *Required*: No
 *Type*: [Options](aws-properties-datasync-task-options.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Schedule`  <a name="cfn-datasync-task-schedule"></a>
 Specifies a schedule used to periodically transfer files from a source to a destination location\.
 The schedule should be specified in UTC time\.
-For more information, see task\-scheduling\.
+For more information, see [Scheduling your task](https://docs.aws.amazon.com/datasync/latest/userguide/task-scheduling.html)\.
 *Required*: No
 *Type*: [TaskSchedule](aws-properties-datasync-task-taskschedule.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)